isabel12/collective-nodejs-server/README.md

 ========================
 This is the documentation for the Collective server API.

-It was orignally designed with CRUD style endpoints, but unfortunately due to problems with flashbuilder, we had to change all methods requiring authenticatoin to POST :(
+It was orignally designed with CRUD style endpoints, but unfortunately due to problems with flashbuilder, we had to change all methods requiring authentication to POST :(

 ### Good things to note:
 Collective uses Basic Authentication - make sure you include the Authorization header based on the email and password to access all links (excluding registration).

-Also, for POST and PUT, make sure to include the 'Content-Type: application/json' header.
+Make sure to include the 'Content-Type: application/json' header.

 ## API Methods Currently Implemented